ringcentral/integration-blog/_posts/2019-01-24-how-to-keep-safe-as-a-client.md

 ```
 However reconnect may failed, In a large system we can't use all servers to try reconnecting.
 We can take these measures:
 - 1.Use a few servers to check
-- 2.Add a health check interface to judge system conditions: CPU, IO for example.
+- 2.Add a health check interface to check system conditions: CPU, IO for example.

 ### recover